-Family re-unification: a need to re-unify a family, for example, if a court has ordered that a child should stay with their parent three nights a week and there is not enough bedrooms to accommodate the child.
+Family reunification: a need to re-unify a family, for example, if a court has ordered that a child should stay with their parent three nights a week and there are not enough bedrooms to accommodate the child.

-Stock utilisation: a need to better match tenants to properties that improves stock utilisation.
-For example, where a tenant wishes to downsize from a four bedroom house to a two bedroom house as their children have grown up and moved out of the family home.
+Stock utilisation: a need to better match renters to properties that improves stock utilisation.
+For example, where a renter wishes to downsize from a four-bedroom house to a two-bedroom house as their children have grown up and moved out of the family home.